Seirdy/seirdy.one/content/posts/website-best-practices.md

 Excessive indentation can [make reading difficult](#indented-elements) for narrow viewports, but preserving some indentation is still useful.

-For now, I've decided to keep the indents on list elements (`<ol>`, `<dl>`, `<ul>`) since I often fill them with links (see this article's [table of contents](#TableOfContents) for an example).
+For now, I've decided to keep some indentation on list elements (`<ol>`, `<dl>`, `<ul>`) since I often fill them with links (see this article's [table of contents](#TableOfContents) for an example).
 This indentation provides important non-interactive negative space.
 Readers with hand tremors [depend on this space](https://axesslab.com/hand-tremors/) to scroll without accidentally selecting an interactive element.
 Readers who double-tap to jump or zoom can't do so if there's no screen region that's "safe to tap".

 <figure>
 {{<picture name="touch_targets" alt="Phone screen with three \"touch target\" rectangles on top of each other, separated by blank sections labeled \"space\"">}}